Sulene Fleming: Biography

 Fleming started singing at an early age, discovering diverse music styles (soul, funk and disco) in her mother's record collection.
-Her main influence at an early age was the vocal style of Phyllis Hyman, Betty Wright, Aretha Franklin and Chaka Khan amongst many soulful artists.
+Her main influence at an early age was the vocal style of Phyllis Hyman, Betty Wright, Aretha Franklin and Chaka Khan among many soulful artists.
 From age 15, she started performing with several local bands in Bradford, singing lead and background vocals.
 She worked as a session singer when she was just eighteen years old, she started demoing songs for EMI, Peer and Sony Music for their songwriters and producers.

 Fleming worked with Stargate Productions in 1998.
 She sessioned with this production team for two years, recording in Trondheim, Norway.

 During this period she worked on The New Master Sounds first record in 2001, she wrote the lyrics for the track "Turn This Thing Around" on the album Keb Darge Presents The New Master Sounds.

 She toured live on and off with The New Master Sounds for a couple of years and they released one more record together Get Back before they then became an instrumental outfit.

 Fleming toured with various bands over the course of three years and started to write songs for music production companies such as Audio Network.
 In 2005, Fleming formed the band Sweet Suzi which were a pop/rock band, they wrote over an albums worth of songs and toured with the likes of INME, Terrorvision and Wednesday 13.
 The band split up in 2007 and Fleming went back to the pop circuit touring with pop bands.
 In 2008, Fleming recorded the vocal on "Land Of Dance" by Sy & Unknown, which was on the True Hardcore 2 compilation by Storm and Whizzkid.
 This was her first entry into the dance music world.